nearform/graphql-hooks/README.md

 import { React, useState } from 'react';
 import { useQuery } from 'graphql-hooks';

-// use options.updateResult to append the new page of posts to our current list of posts const updateResult = (prevResult, result) => ({
+// use options.updateData to append the new page of posts to our current list of posts const updateData = (prevResult, result) => ({
   ...result,
   allPosts: [...prevResult.allPosts, ...result.allPosts]
 });